OceanGlidersCommunity/OG-format-user-manual/README.md

 [Here](https://oceangliderscommunity.github.io/OG-format-user-manual/OG_Format.html) is the most recent version of the user manual.

 Vocabulary guidance for the OG format is [here](https://oceangliderscommunity.github.io/OG-format-user-manual/vocabularyCollection/tableOfControlledVocab.html)

 The history of the format is documented on the [history page](https://oceangliderscommunity.github.io/OG-format-user-manual/history.html)

+A [format checker](http://conventions.castelao.net/OG/validate) has been developed to reproduce the current state of the OG-1.0 format.
+This checker is still experimental, so it should not be used as ground truth but as guidance.

 ### Example files